 We host free tours every second Monday of the month at 3pm.
-Come on by to view the facility and meet the team!
+(Exceptions for April, July & August) Come on by to view the facility!

 Catch up on the latest inclusive education news from the unique perspectives of our teachers and parents of students.

 Apply today to our pilot 9th grade class featuring cross-curricular, project based curriculum for 21st century learners!

 Check out our full schedule of upcoming events and important HTS dates.